7 Types of Arguments in Argumentative Essays

 How it shows up in an argumentative essay: Any thesis that says "X leads to Y," "X is responsible for Y," or "X is driving Y" is making a causal argument.
 The essay needs evidence that satisfies all three requirements above, not just a correlation.

 Statistical reasoning uses quantitative data to support a claim.
-In argumentative essays, statistics are some of the most commonly misused evidence, a single impressive number without context is not a statistical argument.
-The argument is only as strong as the quality and relevance of the data.
+In argumentative essays statistics are some of the most commonly misused evidence because a single impressive number without context is not a statistical argument.

-Argument from authority supports a claim by citing expert consensus or credible sources.
-This is a legitimate and necessary tool in argumentative essays, you cannot personally verify every claim you make, so citing credible authorities is how you establish evidential weight.
-It becomes the Appeal to Authority fallacy only when the cited person is not expert in the relevant field, or when individual opinion is presented as consensus.
+Argument from authority supports a claim by citing expert consensus or credible sources, a legitimate and necessary tool in argumentative essays, since you cannot personally verify every claim you make.
+It becomes the Appeal to Authority fallacy only when the cited person is not an expert in the relevant field, or when individual opinion is presented as consensus.

 How it shows up in an argumentative essay: Every time you cite a study, a government report, an expert opinion, or an institutional position, you're using argument from authority.
 The key question is whether your source is the right authority for this specific claim.